 Those conversations you used to hate having will be a breeze in no time with regular roleplay practice.

 Think of it like your sales dojo.
 A place to practice, learn from others, move past your challenges, and be more confident in your sales conversations.
 We also talk a lot about how to build the conversational tools you’ll learn into your sales process.

 If you want to learn how to be a successful sales rep through practice, check out Sales Practice Lab.
 The first two weeks are completely free.
-Try it out and see what pressure-free practice can do for your sales success.
+Try it out and see what pressure-free roleplaying can do for your sales success.

 Want other ways to learn how to be a successful sales rep?
 Read more about my Sales SHERPA philosophy below.